A Fox By Any Other Name

 When one of the group finds a tasty morsel – their favourite being harvester termites – they squeal and chatter excitedly at full volume and everyone in the district knows the proverbial Klondike has been stuck.
 These little chaps can travel eight km – five miles – or more, in one night’s hunt.
 They are specially made to chew bugs and unlike their native cousins, these foxes have three upper and four lower molars while the cousins only have two upper and three lower molars.

 As for babies, they have as many as six in the litter, called kits.
-The kits show themselves to the clan at around 8 to 12 days and bask in the sun for a while.
+The kits show themselves to the clan at around 8 to 12 days and bask in the sun and added attention for a while.
 Its mother’s job to suckle her kits for up to 15 weeks and father’s job to feed them.
 Father not only feeds, plays with and grooms the kits, he also watches over them while mother feeds and during these goings-on, father teaches them to forage.
-The pups are grown up at the age of six months and form part of the community.
+The pups are grown up at the age of six months and fall into being part of the community.

 Bat-eared fox dimensions as follows: Weight three to five kg – 7 to 12 lbs – head and body size 50 to 65 cm – 20 to 26 inches – with a height of 30 cm – 12 inches.